Last Updated on March 4, 2026 by maximosecrets

-A Service Request, Incident or Problem can reference multiple assets, locations and configuration items in a table called ‘Multiple Assets, Locations and CIs’.
+A Service Request, Incident or Problem can reference multiple assets, locationsA physical place where assets exist and where work can be performed.
+More and configuration items in a table called ‘Multiple Assets, Locations and CIs’.
 We’ll discuss how you can select records into this table and what options there are when you create a work order from the ticket.

 Selecting Records into the Multiple Assets, Locations and CIs table

-The underlying table MULTIASSETLOCCI is important because it is the source for searching for records by location, asset, or configuration item.
-If you are in the Advanced Search of the Service Requests or Work Order Tracking applications look at the fields being searched in the Asset or Location fields, they reference the field in the MULTIASSETLOCCI table.
-When you create a Service Request or Work Order and reference the Location or Asset Maximo writes a record to this table and sets the ISPRIMARY field to 1.
+When you create a Service Request or Work Order and reference the Location or Asset Maximo writes a record to the MULTIASSETLOCCI table and sets the ISPRIMARY field to 1.
 This is why we sometimes call the asset and location that you see in the header of the applications the primary location or primary asset.
-The table window only displays the records where ISPRIMARY=0.
+The table window does not display the primary records; it only displays the records where ISPRIMARY=0.

 There are many scenarios where you wish to reference multiple assets or locations on a ticket or work order.
 For example, an incident affects multiple assets, a request to replace the whiteboards in multiple classrooms, etc. There are differences between tickets and work orders, the biggest being that with work orders this table is often used in conjunction with inspections.
 Therefore, we will cover this subject again as part of Work Management.

-The Service Request table window has few fields, and most clients would use Location, Asset, a Sequence number to give order, and perhaps the Mark Progress and Comments fields for saying when the action associated with the asset or location is complete.
+The Service Request table window has few fields, and most clients would use Location, Asset, a Sequence number to provide an order, and perhaps the Mark Progress and Comments fields for saying when the action associated with the asset or location is complete.
 If you select an asset, then the asset’s location will be populated.
 If you select a location and that location has one asset, then the asset field will be populated.
+Selecting a Configuration Item may populate both the location and asset fields.
 There are warning messages if you subsequently change these fields.
-It is worth noting that on a Ticket you can select assets, and locations that belong to different sites, including sites in different organizations.
-Configuration Items exist at the System level.

-Apart from the New Row button the Select button has multiple options.
+Apart from the New Row button, the Actions button has multiple options.
 The three menu items Select Assets, Select Locations and Select CIs each have three options a Select Value, a Classification Search, and an Attribute Search.
 The Select Value will be the one most likely to be used and this provides the ability to search as well as select multiple records found by the search.
 The Classification Search allows you to search for assets by the classification hierarchy and then refine the search with attribute values.
 The Attribute Search allows you to search for assets by the value of a specification attribute with no reference to a classification.
 The same applies to locations and configuration items and multiple records can be selected back into the Multiple Assets, Locations and CIs table.

-The final option is Select From Relationships which has nothing to do with Asset Relationships but the related records to the current ticket.
+The final option is Select From Relationships, this has nothing to do with Asset Relationships but the related records to the current ticket.
 The dialog has two table windows the top one shows related tickets and work orders, and the bottom table window shows the records of the Multiple Assets, Locations and CIs table of these related records and the two table windows are linked.
 The bottom table window does not show the primary location or primary asset.

 Create WO Options